-- A. ADMINISTRATION refers to the management and supervision of programs, the structure of programs and services, grant oversight and other administrative areas. - As part of the required comprehensive local needs assessment (CLNA), secondary CTE administrative staff consulted with numerous individuals and entities across the Miami-Dade County service area.
-Representatives from special population groups also provided insight into the workforce needs and opportunities for students. - MDCPS works in partnership with the Miami-Dade Beacon Council.
-The Beacon Council is the official economic development organization for Miami-Dade County.
-The vision for the organization is One Community One Goal. - The CTE and AE directors are closely involved with operations such as financial management and tracking of grant funds, program review and oversight and program relationships with the local community. - MDCPS recognizes the need to create its own pipeline of dedicated and highly skilled instructional staff by using its own internal professional learning processes that prepare teachers to fill its vacancies.
-MDCPS has maintained a two-year retention rate for the instructional staff of more than 85 percent for the last four years, with approximately a 3 percent rate of instructional staff who retire each year. - The Grants bureau takes the lead on grant application preparation.
-They work with program area specialists and bring in stakeholders. - MDCPS adopted the records retention schedules published by the Florida Department of State, Division of Library and Information Services, Bureau of Archives and Records Management, as set forth in publications including but not limited to GS1-SL and GS7 as amended from time to time.
-The district adheres to the state retention policy of 5 years. - B. DATA AND ASSESSMENT refer to all the data and assessment system components, including test administration, test security, data collection, entry, reporting and procedures.
-The use of data in program decision-making is also explored and commented on. - MDCPS currently utilizes FOCUS® as their management information system (MIS) and student information system to house and track AE and CTE student data such as records, grades and attendance. - Policies and procedures on data collection, entry and verification were provided by the district as part of the monitoring process.
-Policies and procedures were also provided in regard to full-time equivalent survey reports submitted to the Department.
-The student survey reports are used to ensure the accuracy of data reports submitted to the Department, and the reconciliation of error reports they may receive from the state.
+- A. ADMINISTRATION refers to the management and supervision of programs, the structure of programs and services, grant oversight and other administrative areas. - As part of the required comprehensive local needs assessment (CLNA), secondary and postsecondary CTE administrative staff consulted with numerous individuals and entities across the Polk County service area.
+Representatives from student organizations also provided insight into the workforce needs and opportunities for students. - PCPS works in partnership with Polk Vision.
+Polk Vision is a community-led partnership of organizations, business, government and individuals acting collectively to ensure implementation of Polk County's community vision. - The CTE and AE director is closely involved with operations such as financial management and tracking of grant funds, program review and oversight and program relationships with the local community. - The Senior Grants Coordinator takes the lead on grant application preparation.
+They work with program area specialists and bring in stakeholders. - PCPS adopted the records retention schedules published by the Florida Department of State, Division of Library and Information Services, Bureau of

+Archives and Records Management, as set forth in publications including but not limited to GS1-SL and GS7 as amended from time to time.
+The district adheres to the state retention policy of five years.